 Apart from these experts' views and thoughts, there was a different dimension of news related to COVID-19 in Tehran Times, mostly from February 22There was less focused on the economy, preparedness and governance, and more focus on sports and media.
 Environment and wildlife, which could be a prime focus, were missing in almost all newspapers.

-Environment and Wildlife
+The environment and wildlife

 From January to March 2020, environmental issues received the attention of the experts only once in early March.
 Concern expressed as the future warning and fear related to environmental consequences that the world may bear due to the outbreak of the COVID-19, among countries around the world.
 Unlike other issues of environment, which indicated the reduction of pollution, an opinion in Tehran Times related to Hazardous waste generation.

-Innovation and technology, Media and Sports
+Innovation and technology, the media and sports

 Since the COVID-19 spread and fatalities reached very high in March, the news and editorial focus were more in March.
 Except for regular news started from February 22, there we a total of 14 scholars` thoughts or perspectives in March.
 Among these, media and technology received more focus than economic, social, and environmental issues.
 Coronavirus related fake news; bad news and concern related to the reliability of news sources highlighted in different media-related editorials.
 Distance learning technology for students during the outbreak of COVID-19 addressed in a persecuting.
 Sports-related articles primarily discussed the cancellation of different sports events at national and international levels.
-During mid-March, the expert's worries related to Olympic reflected as "The Tokyo 2020" games could be post¬poned from the summer`.
+During mid-March, the expert's worries related to Olympic reflected as the Tokyo 2020 Olympic Games could be postponed from the summer`.

-4.2.4 Printing Media in Bangladesh and India: The Daily Star and Hindustan Times
+4.2.4 Print Media in Bangladesh and India: The Daily Star and Hindustan Times

-Since the starting of the outbreak of COVID-19 Bangladesh and India weree undergoing a health emergency by the outbreak and experts suspected to, have potential long-term impacts on education, economy, governance, society, health, geopolitics, and mind.
+Since the starting of the outbreak of COVID-19 Bangladesh and India were undergoing a health emergency by the outbreak and experts suspected to, have potential long-term impacts on education, economy, governance, society, health, geopolitics, and mind.
 It was not only a time to 'stay at home and be safe' but also a crucial time for respective experts, leaders, politicians and media staff to encourage coordinated action plans to resolve the upcoming bad situation through risk management and mitigation strategies by transmitting news through print media.
 The first case of COVID-19 pandemic in India was reported on January 30 2020 whereas in Bangladesh country's Institute of Epidemiology, Disease Control and Research (IEDCR) confirmed to have spread on March 8 2020.

 [Table 8 approximately here]